 Breeding pairs of Ruby-Crowned Kinglets stay together for two months, until their chicks fledge.
 Ruby-Crowned Kinglets use their long, bubbly, and amazingly loud songs to establish territories; this is more energy efficient than chasing and less dangerous than fighting.
 They can be recognized by a constant flicking of their wings.
 Back to top

-Ruby-crowned Kinglets are common and overall, despite regional increases and declines, their numbers were stable between 1966 and 2014, according to the North American Breeding Bird Survey.
+Ruby-crowned Kinglets are common and overall, despite regional increases and declines, their numbers were stable between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 90 million with 72% spending some part of the year in the U.S., 81% in Canada, and 26% wintering in Mexico.
 The species rates a 6 out of 20 on the Continental Concern Score.
-Ruby-crowned Kinglet is not on the 2014 State of the Birds Watch List.
+Ruby-crowned Kinglet is not on the 2016 State of North America's Birds' Watch List.
 Kinglets seem to handle human disturbance and habitat fragmentation fairly well, though logging and wildfire may reduce their numbers.
 Their wide use of habitats in winter helps them tolerate human disturbances.Back to top

-This species often comes to bird feeders.
-Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top
+This species may come to backyards if food is available.
+Find out more about what this bird likes to eat by using the Project FeederWatch Common Feeder Birds bird list.Back to top